Skip to main content

 2. Select the duplicated employee record, e.g., the Trustee.

-3. Enter the Termination date, click on the Termination Reason dropdown, and select Death.
+3. Enter the Termination Date, click on the Termination Reason dropdown, and select Death.

 • Trustee